pmichel31415/P-DRO/README.md

 # Parametric Distributionally Robust Optimization

-This repository contains code for implementing experiments in the ICLR 2021 paper ["Modeling the Second Player in Distributionally Robust Optimization"](https://arxiv.org/abs/2103.10282).
+This repository contains code for implementing distributionally robust optimization with parametric uncertainty sets.
+This codebase was used to implement experiments in the ICLR 2021 paper ["Modeling the Second Player in Distributionally Robust Optimization"](https://arxiv.org/abs/2103.10282) and subsequent ICLR 2022 follow-up ["Distributionally Robust Models with Parametric Likelihood Ratios"](http://arxiv.org/abs/2204.06340).

 ![image](https://user-images.githubusercontent.com/10391785/112060559-a320fe80-8b5d-11eb-9330-82af012f9bad.png)